wethod/learning-center-source/content/reports/index.md

 ### By Client

-Clicking on a column will show a panel listing all the grouped projects with their:
+Clicking on a column will show a panel listing all the grouped projects with:

 * Client's name;
 * Value;